InnwaCommunity/share-data-using-content-provider/README.md

 # share-data-using-content-provider
-Flutter : How to Share Data Between Different Application Using Content Provider
+Flutter : How to Share Data Between Different Applications Using Content Provider